TykTechnologies/tyk-operator/docs/policies.md

-# policies
+# Policies

 Visit here to read more about Tyk security [policies](https://tyk.io/getting-started/key-concepts/what-is-a-security-policy/).

-### Known Issues
+### Known Issues w/ Tyk Dashboard

 - Created `SecurityPolicy` types will not allow you to create Keys through the UI.
 That is a bug addressed by a Dashboard ticket.
-Will be fixed by version `v3.x.y` .
-In the meantime, generate keys through API Calls or through the Portal.
+In the meantime, generate keys through API Calls.
 - Created `SecurityPolicy` types will not be publishable to the Developer Portal.

-Fixed in version `v3.x.y`
+Both above are being addressed in an internal Tyk Dashboard ticket.  please wait for an official release date.

 ### Supported Features